Back to Podcast

 Harry Hunsicker:

 Lee is a friend.
-He’s approachable.
-He used to go to conferences I went to.
-I asked him and he agreed.
+He used to attend conferences I went to.
+I asked him, and he agreed.

 Henry Harrison: